Frank Whittle: Later life

 Whittle received the Tony Jannus Award in 1969 for his distinguished contributions to commercial aviation.

-In 1976, his marriage to Dorothy was dissolved and he married American Hazel S. Hall ("Tommie").
+In 1976, his marriage to Dorothy was dissolved and he married American Hazel S. Hall.
 He emigrated to the US and the following year accepted the position of NAVAIR Research Professor at the United States Naval Academy (Annapolis, Maryland).
 His research concentrated on the boundary layer before his professorship became part-time from 1978 to 1979.
 The part-time post enabled him to write a textbook entitled Gas turbine aero-thermodynamics: with special reference to aircraft propulsion, published in 1981.

 Having first met Hans von Ohain in 1966, Whittle again met him at Wright-Patterson Air Force Base in 1978 while von Ohain was working there as the Aero Propulsion Laboratory's Chief Scientist.
 Initially upset because he had believed von Ohain's engine had been developed after seeing Whittle's patent, he eventually became convinced that von Ohain's work was, in fact, independent.
 The two became good friends and often toured the US giving talks together.

 In a conversation with Whittle after the war, von Ohain stated: "If you had been given the money you would have been six years ahead of us.
 If Hitler or Goering had heard that there is a man in England who flies 500 mph in a small experimental plane and that it is coming into development, it is likely that World War II would not have come into being."

 In 1986, Whittle was appointed a member of the Order of Merit (Commonwealth).
 He was made a Fellow of the Royal Society, and of the Royal Aeronautical Society, and in 1991 he and von Ohain were awarded the Charles Stark Draper Prize for their work on turbojet engines.

 Whittle became an atheist by degrees.

 Whittle died of lung cancer on 9 August 1996, at his home in Columbia, Maryland.
 He was cremated in America and his ashes were flown to England where they were placed in a memorial in a church in Cranwell.
-Lady Hazel Whittle died on 30 July 2007 aged 91.
+Hazel Whittle died on 30 July 2007 aged 91.